rdbcasillas/rdbcasillas.github.io/webreads.md

 ---

-Collection of important readings on the web that contain useful and interesting ideas.
-These are largely long articles and occasionally journal papers(and less occasionally short blogposts or insightful comments) that I come across while surfing the web casually or with a purpose.
-The categories I list below will probably change every month depending on the content I come across.
-Since some of these articles can fall into multiple categories, I am throwing them in one section based on my initial reaction and thoughts after reading it, instead of ruminating about it.
+Monthly collection of readings discovered on the web that contain interesting ideas.
+These are usually long articles and/or journal papers (less occasionally short blogposts and insightful comments on forums).
+The categories that separate them are not consistent and may vary every month depending on the content I happen to land upon.
+Some of the content can fall into multiple categories but I am throwing them under one based on my immediate thoughts after finishing it, instead of ruminating.

 {% include webreadings.html %}